larsjuhljensen/JensenLab/_pages/training_stringapp.md

 Network nodes and edges can have additional information associated with them that we can load into Cytoscape and use for visualization.
 We will import the data from the text file (https://goo.gl/zjDa81).

 To import the node attributes file into Cytoscape, go to **File → Import → Table → File**.
 The preview in the import dialog will show how the file is interpreted given the current settings and will update automatically when you change them.
 To change the default selection chosen by Cytoscape, click on the arrow in the column heading.
-For example, you can decide whether the column is imported or not by selecting one of the two options: for imported and for not imported.
+For example, you can decide whether the column is imported or not by changing the **Meaning** of the column (hover over each symbol with the mouse to see what they mean).
 This column-specific dialog will also allow you to change the column name and type.

 Now you need to map unique identifiers between the entries in the data and the nodes in the network.
 The key point of this is to identify which nodes in the network are equivalent to which entries in the table.
 This enables mapping of data values into visual properties like Fill Color and Shape.
-This kind of mapping is typically done by comparing the unique Identifier attribute value for each node (Key Column for Network) with the unique Identifier value for each data value ().
+This kind of mapping is typically done by comparing the unique Identifier attribute value for each node (Key Column for Network) with the unique Identifier value for each data value (key symbol).
 As a default, Cytoscape looks for an attribute value of ‘ID’ in the network and a user-supplied Key in the dataset.

 The **Key Column** for Network can be changed using a combo box and allows you to set the node attribute column that is to be used as key to map to.
 In this case it is **query term** because this attribute contains the UniProt accession numbers you entered when retrieving the network.
-You can also change the Key by pressing the key button () for the column that is to be used as key for mapping values in the dataset.
+You can also change the Key by pressing the key button for the column that is to be used as key for mapping values in the dataset.

 If there is a match between the value of a Key in the dataset and the value the Key Column for Network field in the network, all attribute--value pairs associated with the element in the dataset are assigned to the matching node in the network.
 You will find the imported columns at the end of the Node Table.